smithphil88/gower-fields/README.md

 - It is split into three columns in order to make it more readable.
 - Images are inline with the style of the site and have been put in to make the page more attractive.
 - Two of the three columns describe the types of services offered.
-- The middle column gives information about the address and includes a google maps iframe so customers can easily locate the business.
+- The middle column gives information about the address and includes a Google Maps iframe so customers can easily locate the business.

 ![Home page 1](documentation/about.png)

 #### Gallery

 - This page includes images from other users.
-- This is designed to allow customers see what types of experiences their pets could have if they choose Gower Fields.
+- This is designed to allow customers to see what types of experiences their pets could have if they choose Gower Fields.
 - The photos used have been chosen as they fit in with the style of the page.

 ![Home page 1](documentation/gallery-1.png)